g4l/mailbox-app/README.md

 1. Navigate to the project directory and run: `npm install`, wait until all dependencies will be installed.

-2. To compile package files execute: `npm build`.
+2. To compile package files execute: `npm run build`.
 In docs folber bundle files will be present.

 ## Unit testing